Seanny123/ShortStories/cured.md

 "Listen, I didn't mean to anger..."
 "Sorry.
 I'm not angry, you just seem to have some answers I need."
 "Okay..."
-"As I was saying, apathy stops me from helping people, so ideally, I should fix it."
+"Apathy stops me from helping people, so ideally, I should fix it."
 "Sure."
 "What if, hypothetically, you could take a pill that made you more emotionally sensitive to other people's suffering.
 Would you take it?"
 He relaxes now that he's in more familiar territory.
 "Of course.
 Assuming that it has no ulterior cost."